Course Director for BA Drama & Applied Theatre and BA Theatre Production

-She has guest lectured at Goldsmiths College, London in drama and also, for the past two years, on the MA Writer/Teacher course and on the new MA Children’s Literature course.
+She has guest lectured at Goldsmiths College, London in drama, on the MA Writer/Teacher course and on the MA Children’s Literature course.

 - Currently Module Coordinator for:

 - Level 4: Performance Histories, Theatre Workshop, Acting the Text, Workshop in Development

-- Level 5: Collaborative Community Theatre Project, Placement
+- Level 5: Collaborative Community Theatre Project, Work Placement

 - Level 6: Applied Theatre, Theatre as Social Activism